ESSnuSB/EsbRoot/README.md

 Genie should now be built.

 ## 4. Install EsbRoot
-Go to FairRoot install dir, source the config script and set FAIRROOTPATH:
+Go to FairRoot install dir, source the config script and set FAIRROOTPATH (this is not necessary to repeat if you already done this when building Genie):
 ```
 cd $INSTALL_PATH/fairroot
 source bin/FairRootConfig.sh